 The Administrative Law Judge will start the hearing by explaining the process and order of testimony.
 You are responsible for presentation of your case in a clear manner.
 The Department does not provide an attorney for either party.
 The hearing will be recorded, and the witnesses will be placed under oath to tell the truth.
 The Claimant will proceed with his/her case first, followed by the Employer.
 You will be given an opportunity to testify, present other witnesses or ask questions of the other party’s witnesses.
 The Judge will attempt to have the parties agree on as many items as possible.
 The Judge expects the parties to cooperate on issues of fact as well as the authenticity of documents.
 Each party must be prepared to agree to as many facts and documents about which there is not a dispute.
 Only evidence presented at the hearing will be considered.
 The Judge may also ask the parties questions to obtain a full and complete record.
 The hearing will not be held open for missing documents or something you forgot.
 If this is the case, you may have to return for a continued hearing.

 DECISION AFTER HEARING

 You will not receive a decision at the time of hearing.
-You will receive a decision in the U.S. Mail approximately 90 days after the hearing.
+You will receive a decision via U.S. Mail return receipt requested.
 If your address changes, notify the Department by mail or e-mail DOL.Hearings@illinois.gov including your wage claim number on the correspondence.
 Calling the Department to check on the status of the decision will not cause the decision to be issued faster.

 RESOLUTION WITHOUT A HEARING